 I hope you find our school welcoming and supportive.
 I look forward to welcoming you and your child to Barnby & North Cove Primary School, should you wish apply.

-Barnby & North Cove School is a Community Primary School, under the direction of Suffolk County Council.
+Barnby & North Cove School is an academy school, under the direction of The Consortium Multi Academy Trust.
 It caters for pupils from 3 to 11 years old, from the villages of Barnby and North Cove and the local area.

 Children who join us in our Early Years Nursery will spend eight years here and then transfer to high school after completing Year 6.
 The school is able to offer full time education for all 4 year old children in the school’s catchment area, as well as offering an Early Years Nursery with funded places for 3 year olds.